Seagate/cortx/doc/S3ServerQuickStart.md

 ## Testing specific MERO version with S3Server
 For this demand also we are having solution :

-1. get desired mero commit HASH *or* commit REFSPECS on clipboard (you'll be asked to paste in step 4)
+1. Get desired mero commit HASH *or* commit REFSPECS on clipboard (you'll be asked to paste in step 4)
 * To get REFSPECS

  > Search your desired commit [here](http://gerrit.mero.colo.seagate.com/q/project:mero+branch:innersource+status:open)

- > go to desired commit and then click *Download* button and copy first link(which is your REFSPECS actually) in dropdown.
+ > Go to desired commit and then click *Download* button and copy the highlighted part(which is your REFSPECS actually) as shown below.

   <p align="center"><img src="../../assets/images/mero_Refspecs.JPG?raw=true"></p>

-2. `$ cd third_party/mero` (it is assumed that you are into main directory of your s3 repo)
+2. `$ cd third_party/mero` (It is assumed that you are into main directory of your s3server repo)
-3. use copied commit HASH/REFSPEC in step 1 as shown below.
+3. Use copied commit HASH/REFSPEC in step 1 as shown below.

  > git checkout Id41cd2b41cb77f1d106651c267072f29f8c81d0f